IP Litigation in China

 Navigating Complexities of the Dual-Channel Chinese System and Avoiding Infringement Claims

-Recording of a 110-minute CLE webinar with Q&A
+Recording of a 110-minute premium CLE webinar with Q&A

 This CLE webinar will offer guidance to counsel for companies operating in the Chinese market on avoiding IP infringement litigation.
 The panel will also outline best practices for counsel involved in infringement disputes in China.